Jerry-Ge/Yuzhou-Blog/_posts/2018-01-08-chinese-caligraphy.md

 - art
 ---

-Here are my in-class practices in Chinese caligraphy class (EALC102).
+Here are my in-class practices, Homeworks, and Exams in Chinese caligraphy class (EALC102).

 ## Class One: Basic Stroke
 > Date: 01/08/2018